 I have been fortunate to work on numerous sprinkler projects in my current capacity as a fire protection engineer with TERPconsulting and in a previous role as a general manager for an American fire/life safety consulting company based in the Gulf Cooperation Council (GCC) with primary focus in the Kingdom of Saudi Arabia (KSA) since 2012.
 Project scopes and sprinkler system types under my responsibility have varied greatly over the years, varying from residential applications and commercial systems (Light and Ordinary Hazard, Groups 1 and 2), including high-rise buildings, to industrial (oil and gas) applications and various storage facilities (I.e., in-rack, CMSA, ESFR, etc.).

-Working in KSA presents a host of challenges, ranging from expected – a lack of familiarity with American codes, for instance – to the more obscure, such as the importation of goods due to strict import/export regulations.
+Working in KSA presents a host of challenges, ranging from expected – a lack of familiarity with American codes, for instance – to the more obscure, such as the import of goods due to strict import/export regulations.
 Having been founded by Americans back in the early 1900s, Saudi Aramco has served as the standard for fire protection/life safety in Saudi Arabia, particularly in the oil and gas sector.
 The effect of American involvement has led to a strict utilization of American-originated codes and standards (e.g. NFPA 13 and the International Building Code).
-This reach has extended into various commercial and retail sectors as well in more recent times.
+This reach has extended into various commercial and retail sectors.

-Issues associated with sprinkler projects historically have had to deal with project execution and delivery, primarily due to unfamiliarity of the installing contractor with the intended design.
-Lack of access to formal training programs and inability to obtain qualified designers in the contracting market have led the industry down the path of requiring third-party design review and certification.
+Issues associated with sprinkler projects historically have dealt with project execution and delivery, primarily due to unfamiliarity of the installing contractor with the intended design.
+Lack of access to formal training programs and inability to obtain qualified designers in the contracting market have led the industry to require third-party design review and certification.
 While this requirement has led to better designs, it hasn’t always trickled down to the installation level, where oftentimes designs certified by registered fire protection professional engineers are completed without formal oversight due to logistical and financial restrictions.

-Resolutions to these issues are an evolving task that fluctuates from project to project.
+Resolution of these issues is an evolving task that fluctuates from project to project.
 Higher profile projects, where budgetary concerns are less restrictive, offer some relief by earmarking funds for professional and technical throughput.
 Other methods include hiring of expatriates familiar with American codes and standards.
 In-house training and internships have also been utilized by Saudi companies in an effort to obtain and retain this knowledge to varying levels of success.
 Due to the numerous AHJs operating throughout the KSA, a universal solution has yet to arise.

-The best part of my job is when I can share my knowledge or teach.
+The best part of my job is when I can share my knowledge.
 Whenever possible, we try to go out of our way to not only explain any comments, but also why the requirement exists.
-Not all are receptive to this type of dialogue, but the ones who are seem genuinely appreciative of the service we provide.
-Time spent explaining a particular requirement or design approach helps the client learn, while also furthering the overall fire protection mission – code compliant systems in buildings ultimately leading to a higher degree or life safety for all.
+Not everyone is receptive to this type of dialogue, but some are genuinely appreciative of the service we provide.
+Time spent explaining a particular requirement or design approach helps the client learn while also furthering the overall fire protection mission: code compliant systems in buildings ultimately leading to a higher degree of life safety for all.